How do I apply?

 Applications are accepted for the following terms:

-Spring (classes start in February) – priority deadline is January 1 (final application deadline is January 15)
+Spring (classes start in February) – to be considered for the early application bonus complete your admission process by November 15 (final application deadline is January 15)

 Follow these simple steps to complete the application process.